 2. Unabated digital transformation of regulations

 Whether it be MiFID II, GDPR, AML, FinSA or FinIA, the terminology of text-based directives can be daunting even to the most seasoned professionals.
-By digitalising text-based compliance manuals into powerful digital regulatory data and bringing them under a single loupe, RegTech emerges as a powerful facilitator.
+By digitalising text-based compliance manuals into powerful digital regulatory data and bringing them under a single loupe, regulatory technology emerges as a powerful facilitator.
 What is more, the use of ‘compliance by design’ reinforces the culture of compliance.

-Compliance programmes are being designed for seamless and automated monitoring, checking, and report generation.
+Compliance programmes are being designed for seamless and automated monitoring, checking and report generation.
 This supports the organisational response to smart policies, by blocking or passing actions based on the law.
-As a “compliance layer’, such rules ensure across-the-board regulatory compliance for various business types, industries, geographies and other laws.
+As a “compliance layer”, such rules ensure across-the-board regulatory compliance for various business types, industries, geographies and other laws.

-Automation of compliance minimises the risks of human error, reduces operational costs and supervisory controls, and averts potential penalties by proving a robust system of compliance and organisational agility.
+Compliance automation minimises the risks of human error, reduces operational costs and supervisory controls, and averts potential penalties by proving a robust system of compliance and organisational agility.

 3. RegTech helps strategise the regulatory impact of business decisions

-Digital tools allow identification and implementation of relevant laws and frameworks for multijurisdictional navigation and easy compliance.
+Digital tools allow identification and implementation of relevant laws and frameworks for multi-jurisdictional navigation and easy compliance.
 With the right solutions in place, high-risk factors can be identified at the click of a button as well as the regulatory impact on the chosen business strategy.

 Whether expanding within or beyond established market segments, digital tools provide clear answers to regulatory inquiries, essential to help define direction of travel and appropriate business actions.